Donny Osmond Reveals He Almost Faked A Drug Bust, Marie Pondered ‘Playboy’ To Erase Their Squeaky-Clean Image

 Donny Osmond says his squeaky-clean image almost cost him his career.
 The singer, who has been performing on stage with his sister, Marie Osmond, ever since they were kids, revealed the two were hit with temptation earlier in their careers.

 Donny was a 1970s teen idol with swoon-worthy singles like “Puppy Love.”
 Marie crooned her way to country music stardom with the 1973 hit “Paper Roses.”
 Forty years later, the brother-sister duo still perform together at the Flamingo Las Vegas Hotel and Casino, all the while keeping their wholesome images intact.
-But along the way, temptations came their way.
+But along the way, temptations presented themselves to the stars.

-In a new interview with CBS News, Donny Osmond admitted that the squeaky-clean image that he was known for “absolutely” hindered his career because it “closed certain doors.”
+In a new interview with CBS News, Donny Osmond admitted that the squeaky-clean image he was known for “absolutely” hindered his career because it “closed certain doors.”

 The 61-year-old star always maintained a no smoking, no drinking, no drugs lifestyle, but he revealed that he once had a plan in place to fake a bad boy image.